Math Placement Assessment

 Students who wish to or are required to take calculus-track math (MATH 100, 117, 118, 131, 132, 161, 162) or higher level math classes should take the Math Placement Assessment.

-You have to take the assesment unless you are content with testing into a given math course based upon other test scores.
-(If you are not content with the following placements, you should still take the Math Placement Assessment to try and place higher).
-If you have:
+You must take the assessment unless you are satisfied with being placed into a given math course based upon other standardized test scores as listed below.
+If you are not content with the following placements and wish to try and place into a higher level course, you have to take the Math Placement Assessment.

 AP (Advanced Placement)

-Received a score of 4 or 5 on either the Math AB or BC Advanced Placement exam in Calculus you may start with Applied Calculus II (MATH 132) or Calculus II (MAth 162).
+If you received a score of 4 or 5 on either the Math AB or BC Advanced Placement exam in Calculus you may start with Applied Calculus II (MATH 132) or Calculus II (MATH 162).
 For more information on credit given for AP courses see the AP Score credit guide.

 IB (International Baccalaureate)

 You do not need to take the Math Placement Assessment in order to take a Quantitative Analysis Core class.
-Core Curriculum Quantitative Analysis courses (COMP 125, 150, 163, ISOM 241, MATH 108, STAT 103 and PHIL 174) have no prerequisites.
+Core Curriculum Quantitative Analysis courses (CJC, 206, COMP 125, COMP 150, COMP 163, ISOM 241, MATH 108, and STAT 103) do not have prerequisites.
 However, you are required to take the MPA if you plan on majoring in a field that requires a math background such as math, science, or business related field and are strongly encouraged to take the MPA if you are thinking that you may potentially switch into one of those fields.